cdupont/CorentinDupont-WebPage/pages/legal.md

           copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-        * The names of Eric Walkingshaw, Oregon State University, Philipps-Universität Marburg, and any other contributors may not be used to endorse or promote products derived from this software without specific prior written permission.

     THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT